Lapland-UAS-Tequ/tequ-jetson-nodered-tensorflow/README.md

 ### 4. Use Tensorflow in Node-RED

 Inject image to flow and start detecting objects.

-First inference is slow and it takes something like ~5-30 seconds.
-After that it should run smoothly.
-Max fps depends of image size and board you are using.
+Max fps depends of image size and Jetson board that you are using.

 ### 5. Custom object detection model